 Check out this video of its students preparing for their 2013 Degree Show at the University of Dundee.
 Taking place 18 - 26 May 2013.
 Find out more at www.dundee.ac.uk/degreeshow.
 Thanks to Beth Lamont (a fourth-year jewellery student using ceramics) for sending me the clip.

 As the Sunday Times University Guide once said: "Dundee is one of the prize catches in higher education... so apply soon for one of the best university experiences."
 It certainly makes me want to go back to university!
 Also worth noting is Dundee College who offer modern apprenticeships and courses covering a range of subjects, including performing arts.

 Dundee has firmly placed itself on the map for the UK's growing startup culture.
 There is a hell of a lot going on up here.
 Back in the '80s, the city suffered the loss of 10,000 jobs after the closure of its shipyards and the death of the local carpet manufacturing and jute industries.
 To combat unemployment and economic doom, Dundee was declared an Enterprise Zone and what followed was a growing tech scene.
 The first Sinclair ZX Spectrums were produced here, don't you know.

-"Dundee is a great City that has a strong culture of creativity, innovation and an engaging community life.
-In the UK games industry it's one of the standout regions with a rich heritage and a host of companies making games for a global audience.
-For us at Quartic Llama, a small independent games studio, it gives us access to a community of developers who we engage and learn from while also providing healthy competition.
+"Dundee is a great city that has a strong culture of creativity, innovation and engaging community life.
+In the UK games industry, it's one of the standout regions with a rich heritage and a host of companies making games for a global audience.
+For us at Quartic Llama, a small independent games studio, it gives us access to a community of developers who we engage and learns from while also providing healthy competition.

 "There are so many start-ups it's amazing, and this is all sustained by the plethora of upcoming talent from the local educational institutions and further nurtured by local collectives and cultural organisations.
 From designers to developers to artists, there are plenty of people to collaborate with and plenty of scope to share, learn and grow."